-CLOSURE ANXIETY: Wichita businesses unsure of future; commission considers more restrictions
+Closure anxiety: Wichita businesses unsure of future; commission considers more restrictions

 WICHITA, Kan.
-(KSNW) – As cases and hospitalizations rise across Kansas, some fear we could be headed for another shutdown.
+(KSNW) – As cases and hospitalizations from COVID-19 rise across Kansas, some fear we could be headed for another shutdown.

-Wichita businesses now on edge after the hospitals asked county commissioners for more restrictions.
+Wichita businesses are now on edge after the hospitals asked county commissioners for more restrictions.

 United in the unknown, Shibley and a dozen other Wichita restaurant owners gathered Thursday evening wondering what will their businesses need to do next.

 “Our staff is on alert, everybody staff is on alert.
-They all know that at any minute, if indoor dining closes we will immediately reduce our front of the house staff to almost nothing,” Shibley said.
+They all know that at any minute if indoor dining closes we will immediately reduce our front of house staff to almost nothing,” Shibley said.

+Sedgwick County Commissioner David Dennis says no one wants a repeat of the shut down from March.

 Adding they have to balance their decision with multiple factors including the current numbers.

-“The doctors told us that one in ten people that go into the hospital with COVID die and that is a sobering statistic,” Commissioner Dennis said.
+“The doctors told us that one in 10 people that go into the hospital with COVID die and that is a sobering statistic,” Commissioner Dennis said.

 Meanwhile, businesses like Il Primo Espresso Caffé are simply hoping for transparency.